THE THINKING EQUESTRIAN

 Less expensive than Rambo, but reliably tough.
 This is a medium weight blanket.
 If you live where winter temperatures drop very low (below 20 degrees), I'd recommend buying two rather than buying a medium and a heavy weight.
 That way, you can just double blanket when the temps drop very low rather than having to switch out blankets.

 Some horses just can't handle fly bites.
 The bites raise welts, leaving the poor horse feeling miserable and rolling around on the ground trying to scratch.
-Fly spray usually does the trick, but not for really sensitive horses.
 This is a pretty decent fly sheet that will keep the flies off.

 • Home